 Frequently Asked Questions

-Although the dish won’t look exactly the same, you can use other hollow pasta shapes, like the tube-shaped cannelloni.
+Although the dish won’t look exactly the same, you can still use other hollow pasta shapes, such as the tube-shaped cannelloni.

 If you have leftovers, cover the baking tray with aluminum foil and store it in the back of the fridge for up to three days.
 Reheat the baking tray in the oven or microwave individual servings.